Mortal/csaudk-submitj/README.md

    ![Select Java files](screenshots/005-select-java-files.png)

 1. Click "Compile" to ensure that the code you're given can compile.
-If it doesn't compile, write to Mathias Rav on the Blackboard discussion board.
+If it doesn't compile, write to Casper Rysgaard on the Brightspace discussion board.

    ![Click compile](screenshots/006-click-compile.png)